Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 ->[item, back]
 ->[back]

-The stack data structure should be used for transversal, that is: loop over in delayed manner to decide on which branch symbol to place.
+The stack data structure should be used for traversal, that is: loop over in delayed manner to decide on which branch symbol to place.

-Delayed transversal using stack:
+Delayed traversal using stack:
 Array: [item, item, item]
 		|_______
 Stack: [empty, item, item, item]